auth0/docs/articles/tokens/set-access-token-lifetime.md

 Once expired, an Access Token can no longer be used to access an API.
 To regain access, a new Access Token needs to be obtained.
 This can be done by repeating the OAuth flow used to obtain the initial Access Token.

 ## Use a Refresh Token to gain permanent access to an API
 In some situations, it is desirable to have permanent, ongoing access to an API without having to repeat an OAuth flow.
-This is often referred to as `offline_access`, and is possible with the use of a [Refresh Token](/tokens/refresh-token).
+This is often referred to as `offline_access` and is possible with the use of a [Refresh Token](/tokens/refresh-token).

 A Refresh Token is issued from the OAuth 2.0 endpoints along with the Access Token.
 When the Access Token expires, the Refresh Token can be used to obtain a fresh Access Token with the same permissions, without further involvement from a user.